top of page

 🎯 Long-Range Fires in IADS: The Game

 When cracking open a new box of the Advanced Capabilities, one of the first strategies that players gravitate towards is the Intelligence unit card into some long-range fires.
 And why not!
 It’s a good strategy!
-(Strong recommend Christian Brose’s The Kill Chain if you haven’t read it already!)
+(Strongly recommend Christian Brose’s *The Kill Chain if you haven’t read it already!)

-And what could be longer range fires than the Theater Ballistic Missile (TBM) Unit Card?
+What could be longer range fires than the Theater Ballistic Missile (TBM) Unit Card?
 TBM takes both actions to impact, but it can reach anywhere in the battle space.
 What reach!
 If only there was some way to defend against it...

 🛡️ TBM Defense Special Capability

 Enter the TBM Defense Special Capability.
 The Long Range SAM, Advanced SAM, Distributed Missile Launcher, Distributed SAM RADAR, and Destroyer all come rocking this ability.
 It allows a Self-Defense Shot against any TBM fired at a friendly target within the TBM Defense Unit Card’s Range.
-The defending player makes a TBM Defense roll and it’s subtracted from the Attack roll of the TBM.
+The defending player makes a TBM Defense roll, and it’s subtracted from the Attack roll of the TBM.

 🌏 Real-World Context

 Taiwan is an island fortress with a 100NM moat.
-The PRC will need to do some real damage to Taiwan before the PLA can launch a successful invasion -- TBMs will be a big part of that strategy.
-If Taiwan can mitigate enough damage in the PLARF’s initial salvos, the PLA might be forced to re-think its approach.
+The PRC will need to do some real damage to Taiwan before the PLA can launch a successful invasion.
+TBMs will be a big part of that strategy.
+If Taiwan can mitigate enough damage in the PLARF’s initial salvos, the PLA might be forced to rethink its approach.

 From the article, Chiang Kung is road-mobile, which should make it more difficult for the PRC to knock them out.
 The IADS: The Game Losing Target Custody House Rule (Annex A, 1.3) demonstrates opportunities provided just by being able to drive around.
 For the Chiang Kung, the article points out that setup and tear-down times are unclear.